 Firing a toxic employee can prove difficult due to the lack of “hard evidence” exposing the behavior, yet these employees hurt the business.
 As employee communications continues to become more digital, that "hard evidence" is also easier to discover.

-At Wiretap, we analyzed the contents of over 1,000,000 employee messages and found—among other insights—that communications in one-to-one conversations are 250% more likely be to toxic than a public message.
+At Aware, we analyzed the contents of over 1,000,000 employee messages and found—among other insights—that communications in one-to-one conversations are 250% more likely be to toxic than a public message.

 By leveraging artificial intelligence, human resources teams can revolutionize the way they identify and deal with toxic employees.

-For example, company leaders can monitor employee digital communications—such as private or public messages in Microsoft Teams or Workplace by Facebook—and automatically flag violations of predetermined company policies.
+For example, company leaders can monitor employee digital communications—such as private or public messages in Microsoft Teams or Workplace by Meta —and automatically flag violations of predetermined company policies.

 This saves teams a significant amount of effort searching for evidence of a violation and creates more time to determine an appropriate response.

-In a digital scenario, some tools, such as Aware by Wiretap, allow automation when violations or other incidents occur.
+In a digital scenario, some tools, such as Aware, allow automation when violations or other incidents occur.